shermanhui/project-asteroids/README.md

 # project-asteroids
-HTML5 clone of classic arcade game Asteroids using game engines courtesy of Udacity This version was inspired by "Rice Rocks" a Python version of Asteroids.
+HTML5 clone of classic arcade game Asteroids using game engines courtesy of Udacity.
+This version was inspired by "Rice Rocks" a Python version of Asteroids.

 ## Initialization